cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   // counterparty channel must be proved to not have completed flushing after timeout has passed abortTransactionUnless(counterpartyChannel.state !== FLUSHCOMPLETE)
-  // if counterparty channel state is OPEN, we should abort
+  // if counterparty channel state is OPEN, we should abort the tx
   // only if the counterparty has successfully completed upgrade if counterpartyChannel.state === OPEN {
     // get upgrade since counterparty should have upgraded to these parameters